sroracle/stan/README.rst

 ``%more``
   Continue speaking if the last message was too long.

+``%poll``
+  List currently active polls in the channel.

+``%poll list``
+  Synonym for ``%poll``.

+``%poll start poll_name [choice 1, choice 2, ...]``
+  Start a poll on the channel.
+If no choices are specified, then voters can write-in anything.
+If choices are specified, voters can only cast a ballot from that list.

+``%poll status poll_name``
+  Return current ballot tallies.

+``%poll end poll_name``
+  Stop the poll and tally the ballots.
+Only the user with the same nickname as who started the poll may stop it.

 ``%rand [search terms]``
 	Searches the quote database case-insenitively using the given search terms, or returns a completely random quote.